Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! ๐ŸŽ‰

 "

-"Hence, a wealth of information creates a poverty of attention and a need to allocate that attention efficiently." - Herbert A. Simon, 1971
+"Hence, a wealth of information creates a poverty of attention and a need to allocate that attention efficiently." - Herbert A. Simon, Nobel laureate and cognitive scientist, 1971

-3. Best SEO newsletter alternatives to pair with Moz Top 10
+3. What are the best SEO newsletter alternatives to pair with Moz Top 10?

-If you like Moz Top 10, do not replace it immediately.
-Pair it.
-Use one curated, lower-frequency source (Moz Top 10), then add one higher-frequency source for breaking updates.
-Ahrefs' roundup of SEO newsletters and provider pages gives useful scale signals for this decision.
+The best Moz Top 10 alternatives for 2026 are Ahrefs Digest (weekly breadth), Search Engine Journal (daily breaking news), #SEOFOMO (weekly curated roundup with jobs and events), and Search Engine Land (tactical daily updates).
+Pair - do not replace - Moz Top 10: use one curated low-frequency source (Moz Top 10), then add one higher-frequency source for breaking updates.
+Ahrefs' roundup of SEO newsletters provides useful scale signals for this decision.

 NewsletterBest ForFrequencyScale SignalWhen to Choose It